PostgreSQL Joins

-In this PostgreSQL tutorial, we are going to learn about Postgresql Joins.
-Here we will learn how to use joins in PostgreSQL, and we will also cover the following list of topics.
+In this PostgreSQL tutorial, we will learn about PostgreSQL Joins.
+Here we will learn how to use joins in PostgreSQL and PostgreSQL Joins Types.

 PostgreSQL joins are used to merge columns from one (self-join) or more tables based on the values of the common columns between related tables.
-The common columns are generally the primary key columns of the first table and foreign key columns of the second table.
+The standard columns are generally the primary key columns of the first table and the foreign key columns of the second table.

 It is used to combine columns from more than one table according to the data of the standard columns between connected tables.
-Generally, the standard columns of the first table are primary key columns whereas the second table columns are foreign key columns.
+Generally, the standard columns of the first table are primary key columns, whereas the columns of the second table are foreign key columns.

-Different types of joins in Postgresql are inner join left join, right join, full outer join, cross join, natural join, and a special kind of join known as self-join.
+PostgreSQL supports various types of joins, including inner join, left join, right join, full outer join, cross join, natural join, and a special type of join known as a self-join.
 We will further explain these types in the next topic.
 Let’s understand joins by an example.

-Firstly we will create two tables.
-Here, we will be creating and inserting two different tables where we will perform actions on several types of joins.
+Firstly, we will create two tables.
+Here, we will create and insert two different tables, where we will perform actions on several types of joins.
 In the example shown below, we will use the CREATE command to create two tables i.e. Best_motorcycle and Sports_motorcycle.

 CREATE TABLE Best_motorcycle (